seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 How now, Trojan!

 **CRESSIDA**
-Diomed,–
+Diomed,--

 **DIOMEDES**
-No, no, good night: I’ll be your fool no more.
+No, no, good night: I'll be your fool no more.

 **TROILUS**
 Thy better must.